vibbits/snpeffect/README.md

 `makeNP_NMtable.pl` and `makeNM_ACtable.pl` in case you want to update them.

 NOTE :
-1. You can restrict the output and the CPU time used by analyzing only one alternative transcript per mutated gene, using the UniProt standards.
+You can restrict the output and the CPU time used by analyzing only one alternative transcript per mutated gene, using the UniProt standards.
 The current version of `masterscript.pl` proposes this by default.
 Note however that you loose some data since some genes are not in the list and some mutations are not in the standard transcript.
-2. You can perform a PolyPhen analysis.
-PolyPhen takes as input a SNP and predicts the structural effect on a standard protein product of the gene.
-   This is however only possible for the hg19 genome and is quite CPU intensive.
-The current version of `masterscript.pl` does not do this by default.
-3. The lists with standard transcripts in the UniProt and PolyPhen databases do not coincide strictly.
-Therefore it is not recommended to do both 1 and 2.

 # OUTPUT files